Search for Malaysia Airlines Flight 370: Search for additional debris

 A week after the discovery of a flaperon from Flight 370 on a beach on Réunion, France announced plans for an aerial search for possible marine debris around the island.
 On 7 August 2015, France began searching an area 120 km by 40 km along the east coast of Reunion.
-Foot patrols for debris along beaches are also planned.
+Foot patrols for debris along beaches were also planned.
 Malaysia asked authorities in neighboring states to be on alert for marine debris which could be from an aircraft.

 On 23 March 2016, what appeared to be a piece of a Rolls-Royce engine cowling was found on a beach in South Africa.
 The Malaysian authorities sent a team to recover the piece and determine whether or not it came from the missing plane.

 On 24 June 2016, the Australian Transport Minister, Darren Chester, said that a piece of aircraft debris was found on Pemba Island, off the coast of Tanzania.
 The Australian Transport Safety Bureau announced on 22 June that a piece of debris found on an Australian island earlier in June was not from Flight 370.
 On 20 July, the Australian government released photos of the piece of debris found on Pemba Island around 24 June, believed to be an outboard wing flap.